DCSIMG

 Ensembles

-ECCC has calculated an ensemble mean and five ensemble percentiles (5th, 25th, 50th, 75th, 95th) across the CanDCS6 model distribution.
-Ensembles are available for all datasets, variables, indices, SSPs, and periods.
-The ensembles were derived from a singular realization from each model, including CanESM5 model (r1i1p2f1), to prevent bias towards a singular model.
-CDO (v2.0.3) was used with Python (v3.10.4) and NCO (v5.0.5) in a Bash environment to produce the ensembles which were calculated with CDO ensemble statistics functions ‘ensmean’, and ‘enspctl’.
+ECCC calculated an ensemble mean and five ensemble percentiles (5th, 25th, 50th, 75th, 95th) across the CanDCS6 models.
+These ensembles are available for all datasets, variables, indices, SSPs, and time periods.
+To avoid bias towards any single model, ensembles use only one run from each model, including the CanESM5 model (r1i1p2f1).

 File formats